dream3d-ai/dream-trainer/docs/index.md

    - Trainer is a composition of mixins
    - Take what you need, drop the rest
    - Write your own components when needed
+   - Callback system for drop-in modifications to the loop

 ## 🌟 Key Features